MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

    [![iot edge - create a device](media\iot-hub-connect-an-iot-edge-device\create-iot-edge-device.png)](media\iot-hub-connect-an-iot-edge-device\create-iot-edge-device.png#lightbox)

-5. Wait for the portal to return to the **IoT Edge** page, and your new device is added to the devices list.
+5. Wait for the portal to return to the **IoT Edge** page.
+Select your new device from the devices list.

-6. On the **IoT Edge** page, select your device.

    [![iot edge - view devices](media\iot-hub-connect-an-iot-edge-device\view-iot-edge-devices.png)](media\iot-hub-connect-an-iot-edge-device\view-iot-edge-devices.png#lightbox)

-7. On the device details page, use the "Copy" button at the right of **Primary Connection String** to copy the string to the clipboard.
+6. On the device details page, use the **Copy** button at the right of **Primary Connection String** to copy the string to the clipboard.

    [![iot edge - device details](media\iot-hub-connect-an-iot-edge-device\iot-edge-device-details.png)](media\iot-hub-connect-an-iot-edge-device\iot-edge-device-details.png#lightbox)